Time poverty: Wasted time

+Some time poverty researchers suggest conducting a daily audit by recording activities and how one feels afterwards to see which "time wasting" activities can be reduced.

 Time inequality

 Time inequality refers to lack of autonomy over how to spend one's time.
 Scholars connect this to other inequalities (e.g. gender, class, etc.) to explore the varying levels of autonomy over time across marginalized groups, as well as any resulting consequences for well-being.
 Time poverty can be seen as a product or symptom of time inequality, similar to poverty and income inequality.

 Economic inequality can also contribute to inequal committed time measurements as higher income households may hire housekeepers, personal chefs, or au pairs to "buy time."